Welcome to Sneller!

 Curl access

-You can invoke Sneller simply via curl, for example:
+You can invoke Sneller simply via curl

 curl -H 'accept: application/json' 'https://play.sneller.ai/query?database=demo' \